Skip to content

 Program chairs:

 CANOPIE-HPC is a workshop focusing on containerization, virtualization, and other methods to implement user-defined, bring-your-own, or isolated software environments.
-Submissions will be peer-reviewed, and accepted papers will be published in IEEE Computer Society.
+Submissions will be peer-reviewed, and accepted papers will be published by IEEE.

 Important Dates